TerribleDev/TimberWinR/README.md

 ]
 ```

-Multiple Json filters must use the jsonFilters and array syntax
+Multiple Json filters must use the jsonFilters and array syntax, also mutateFilters, grokFilters, dateFilters, geoipFilters.
 ```json
 "Filters": [
     {